 As the situation stands right now, Benchmark alleges Kalanick is hurting the company by preventing the board from moving forward on initiatives he does not like and allegedly waging war on those involved in ousting him from his CEO position.

-But Kalanick is allegedly uninterested in dealing with the company’s allegedly sexist atmosphere and reportedly blocked Whitman’s appointment in favor of his own list of preferred CEO candidates according to the breach of fiduciary duty.
-It’s no longer about what’s good for the company or its investors, but what Kalanick, personally, wants according to the lawsut shareholders filed against him.Super Lawyers named Illinois commercial law trial attorneys Peter Lubin and Vincent DiTommaso Super Lawyers and Illinois business dispute attorneys Patrick Austermuehle and Andrew Murphy Rising Stars in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
-DiTommaso Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating complex shareholder, LLC member, class action, copyright, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
-Our Skokie and Lincolnwood business dispute lawyers, civil litigation lawyers and copyright attorneys handle emergency business law suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
+But Kalanick is allegedly uninterested in dealing with the company’s allegedly sexist atmosphere and reportedly blocked Whitman’s appointment in favour of his own list of preferred CEO candidates according to the breach of fiduciary duty.
+It’s no longer about what’s good for the company or its investors, but what Kalanick, personally, wants according to the lawsuit shareholders filed against him.Super Lawyers named Illinois commercial law trial attorney Peter Lubin a Super Lawyer and Illinois business dispute attorney Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating complex shareholder, LLC member, class action, copyright, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
+Our Skokie and Lincolnwood business dispute lawyers, civil litigation lawyers and copyright attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0000 or our toll-free number (877) 990-4990.
+You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
 You can also contact us online here.